 What Skills do Bus Drivers Need is a?

 All commercial motorcoach drivers should possess higher visual acuity and good eye-hand coordination.
 The driver should be helpful and courteous when interacting with passengers and display a high patient level to create a comfortable atmosphere.

 Causes of Greyhound Bus Accidents

-- Poorly maintained buses — When buses are not maintained or inspected for safety concerns on a regular basis, there is an elevated risk that critical components of the vehicle will fail, causing the driver to lose control of the bus or to be unable to avoid a collision.
+- Poorly maintained buses — When buses are not maintained or inspected for safety concerns regularly, there is an elevated risk that the vehicle's critical components will fail, causing the driver to lose control of the bus or be unable to avoid a collision.

 Damages Sought Following an Illinois Greyhound Bus Accident

-The Rosenfeld Injury Lawyers LLC regularly represent individuals who have been involved in Chicago Greyhound bus crashes such as yours and rely on the expertise of experts in medicine, bus safety operation, accident reconstruction, and economics to evaluate your case from multiple angles to ensure that your financial needs are represented accurately when pursuing compensation.
+The Rosenfeld Injury Lawyers LLC represents individuals involved in Chicago Greyhound bus crashes such as yours.
+Our law firm relies on the knowledge of experts in medicine, bus safety operation, accident reconstruction, and economics to evaluate your case from multiple legal angles.